harvardartmuseums/api-docs/sections/person.md

 Some fields contain numeric values that have special meaning and can help connect our records to other data sets.
 Not all records have these fields because we couldn't always find a match.

+**names** describes the variant names or the person
+A person may have one or more names.

+`displayname` - is the displayable variant name
+`type` - is the type of variant name, such as 'Original Language Name' or 'Alternate Name'

 **lcnaf_id** contains the identifier for the matching entry in [LCNAF](https://id.loc.gov/authorities/names)

 **ulan_id** contains the identifier for the matching entry in the [ULAN](http://www.getty.edu/research/tools/vocabularies/ulan/) vocabulary